UPDATED: APRIL 27, 2023 | 3 MIN READ

 Because they are larger companies, more personnel is available to provide 24/7 customer service and more accessible methods of communication.
 Customer satisfaction rates are generally very high, so the shopping and claims filing processes are simpler and much quicker than that of smaller companies.

 Major auto insurance providers may also have better geographical representation.
-Low-risk drivers with good driving records and credit will likely find low premium rates and special discounts.
+Low-risk drivers with good driving records and a credit will likely find low premium rates and special discounts.

 High-risk drivers are more likely to file claims with their insurer down the road.
 This includes teens or people who recently received their license, those with multiple driving violations on their record or DUI/DWI convictions, those with below-average credit, or those with specialized/high-value cars.